Headingley delivers again to ensure Ashes show goes on

 And who will fill England's void at number three?

-Australia captain Pat Cummins was asked if David Warner will keep his place after two single-figure scores, and replied "we'll keep all our options open" - an answer that will do little to stop speculation.
+Cummins was asked if David Warner will keep his place after two single-figure scores, and replied "we'll keep all our options open" - an answer that will do little to stop speculation.

 There are 10 days until the teams take to the field again in Manchester, leaving us all just enough time to recover.